mitmedialab/DeepABM-Pandemic/README.md

 6. `--params_vacc_ct.yaml` for all interventions activated: vaccination, self-quarantine, testing and contact tracing (VACC+ CT)

 The parameters in the config can be modified to run different settings
-## Acknowledgements

-Our implementation is based on https://arxiv.org/pdf/2110.04421.pdf.
-We thank the authors for their work.

 ## Code used in the following papers:
 1. [Ayush Chopra et al: DeepABM - Scalable and Efficient Agent-based Simulations.
 Winter Simulation Conference 2021.](https://arxiv.org/abs/2110.04421)